schollz/zxcvbn/docs/builder/content/blurbs/tli.md

 weight: 2.0
 ---

+The best place to get started with *zxcvbn* is to learn about the basic syntax, TLI.

 TLI means "**text-limited interface**".
-It is the basis of *zxcvbn*, as the primary control of this script is through a text editor that receives input from a keyboard.
-This script is used by entering commands, or collections of commands (called a "[pattern](#pattern)"), or collections of patterns (called a "[chain](#chain)").
+It is the syntax used to enter commands, or add collections of commands (called a "[pattern](#pattern)"), or collections of patterns (called a "[chain](#chain)").
 The commands are often notes, but they can also be modifiers that augment the way that a note is played.

 TLI also means "**too little information**".
 It is a style of syntax developed for producing oblique rhythms without music theory.
 TLI at its core is a single line of letters or numbers separated by spaces.
 The tracker allocates time to each line, and subdivides the time equally among each entity on the line.

-Its best learned through examples.
+Lets start with some simple examples.

 <h2 class="h2under">Example 1 (quarter notes)</h2>
-<p class="shiny">c4 d4 e4 g4</p>
+<p class="shiny">c d e f</p>

 You can type this out into the norns and then press *ctrl*+*s* to parse it/save it.
 Then to play it just do *ctrl*+*p*.
 In this example there are four notes so each is given 1/4 of the time allotted to the line.
 If the line is given one measure, then each note will be a quarter note.

+Notice that the notes are supplied without octave information.
+In this case *zxcvbn* will try to guess the octave (using the last known octave or defaulting to octave 4).

 <h2 class="h2under">Example 2 (triplets)</h2>
-<p class="shiny">c4 d4 e4 c4 d4 e4 c4 d4 e4 c4 d4 e4</p>
+<p class="shiny">c4 e g c4 e g c4 e g c4 e g</p>

 In this example there are twelve notes so each is given 1/12 of the time allocated to the line.
 If the line is given one measure, then this will sound as four triplets.
+In this example, the octave is specified to the "C" note.
+The octave is simply supplied as a number after the note.

 <h2 class="h2under">Example 3 (rests)</h2>